km2795/sms-pilot/README.md

-1. Very Simple Implementation of Machine Learning Algorithm to detect whether the SMS is spam or not (currently shut-off).
+1. Very Simple Implementation of Machine Learning Algorithm to detect whether the SMS is spam or not.